-We're excited to announce the incoming UCLA Latino Alumni Association 2020-2021 Board!
+We're excited to announce the incoming UCLA Latino Alumni Association 2022-2023 Board!
 This incoming volunteer board is excited to continue bringing our community together.
-Gracias to our 2019-2020 out-going board for their hard work, commitment, and armor.
+Gracias to our 2021-2022 out-going board for their hard work, commitment, and amor.

 To be a gathering place for UCLA alumni, family, and friends for the benefit and advancement of the Latino community.